USING IRONXL

 Work with Excel in .NET Core, Figure 1: Console Application UI with user input Console Application UI with user input

-Values changed from B4 to B9 in ExcelSheet, we can see:
+Values changed from B4 to B9 in ExcelSheet, as can be seen:

 Work with Excel in .NET Core, Figure 2: The new value is filled from B4 to B9 The new value is filled from B4 to B9